Whiteboys: First outbreak, 1761–1763

+Impact

+While there had been limited agrarian disturbances in Ireland prior to 1760, the Whiteboys established many of the lasting traditions of peasant protest, including oaths of secrecy, uniforms, quasi-military organisation, and intimidation.
+Following the first Whiteboy outbreak, there was a marked increase in agrarian violence throughout Ireland which shared these common features.

 Reaction of the authorities

 The events of March 1761, however, prompted a more determined response, and a considerable military force under the Marquess of Drogheda was sent to Munster to crush the Whiteboys.